Healthy Homes Assessment Melrose

 Melrose Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement throughout Melrose and New Zealand rental homes where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is a requirement in all Melrose and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records to demonstrate the conformance to each Healthy Homes Standards that apply or will be applied during the tenure of your rental home.
+• Property managers and landlords are required to keep records that prove the conformance to each Healthy Homes Standard that apply or will apply during the tenure of their rental properties.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes